junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/wam.md

 ```

 >[!IMPORTANT]
->If `pymsalruntime` is not installed and you will try to use the authentication broker, you will get an error: `ImportError: You need to install dependency by: pip install "msal[broker]>=1.20,<2"`.
+>If broker-related packages are not installed and you will try to use the authentication broker, you will get an error: `ImportError: You need to install dependency by: pip install "msal[broker]>=1.20,<2"`.

 Next, you will need to instantiate a new [`PublicClientApplication`](xref:msal.application.PublicClientApplication) and set `allow_broker` to `True`.
 This will ensure that MSAL will try and communicate with WAM instead of popping up a new browser window.